MINE GRAPH RULE: A New Cypher-like Operator for Mining Association Rules on Property Graphs: Introduction

-One such pattern language is the {\tt MINE RULE} operator, defined thirty years ago in~\cite{meo1996new} with the goal of extracting semantically meaningful association rule patterns over a relational dataset.
-The operator uses the expressive power of SQL and it consists of several parts mimicking an SQL query.
-Typically, {\tt MINE RULE} extracts quadruples [{\tt BODY}, {\tt HEAD}, {\tt SUPPORT}, {\tt CONFIDENCE} ] from an underlying target table (constructed as an arbitrary SQL Query Expression) with tuples arbitrarily grouped and further partitioned, extracting all rules with minimum support and confidence, returned in a result table.
-The ``classical'' application of finding all individual items purchased in the same transaction with at most $n$ (e.g., 2) other items is expressed as in Fig.~\ref{fig:MINERULEOperatorSyntax}; once computed on a given relational dataset, it may return tuples such as [<pants, socks>, <jacket>, 0.3, 0.3].
-The result table can be used within other queries.
+One such pattern language is the {\tt MINE RULE} operator, defined in~\cite{meo1996new}, which extracts semantically meaningful association rule patterns on relational datasets.
+The operator uses the expressive power of SQL and consists of several clauses, each mimicking an SQL query or predicate.
+Typically, {\tt MINE RULE} extracts tables with four columns [{\tt BODY}, {\tt HEAD}, {\tt SUPPORT}, {\tt CONFIDENCE}], each corresponding to an association rule, extracted from an underlying target table, constructed as an arbitrary SQL query expression whose tuples can be arbitrarily grouped and further partitioned; the table extracts all rules having support and confidence beyond a given threshold.

-Association rules satisfy a classical antimonotone property, stating that, for any two rules \(r_1: X_1 \Rightarrow Y \) and \(r_2: X_2 \Rightarrow Y \), with \(X_1 \supset X_2\) (e.g., \(X_1\) properly contains all the items of \(X_2\)), the support of \(r_1\) is smaller than the support of \(r_2\).
-The antimonotone property and the constraint on minimum support allow, when the support for a given association rule \(r: X \Rightarrow Y \) is below the threshold, to exclude also all rules whose body strictly includes \(X\)~\cite{vanetik2006support}.
-This property is at the basis of efficient mining rule methods, such as Apriori~\cite{apriori,santoso2021application} or Equivalence Class Transformation Algorithm (ECLAT)~\cite{zaki2000scalable, kaur2015advanced}, which organize the search by arranging extracted bodies in a tree and cease exploring descendants of nodes that are not supported.